Certification - Becoming a broker

 - Applicable taxes.

-Before completing my real estate or mortgage brokerage training, I filed an application for obtaining an opinion from the Licence Issue and Maintenance Committee (LIMC).
+Before completing my real estate brokerage training, I filed an application for obtaining an opinion from the Licence Issue and Maintenance Committee (LIMC).
 Will my licence issuance application be processed quickly?

 No. Since the LIMC’s opinion is not a decision within the meaning of the Real Estate Brokerage Act, your file will have to be examined again by the committee, which will then render a decision based on the facts presented and circumstances prevailing at the time you apply for a licence.